 Do you ever feel stuck in your journey to God?
 You desperately want to believe that God delivers, but you are still stuck in sin.
 Dear friend, you can be set free from sin!
 You are not stuck in Egypt like the Israelites.
 It’s time to find your freedom in Christ.

-My God Delivers
+My God Sets Us Free

 Delivered by God and Addicted to Sin

 Frazzled by idiosyncrasy.
 In the thick of it, they longed for Egypt.
 The place where they had been enslaved and bruised.
 The place from which God Himself had delivered them.
-This was the place God presented the miraculous through Moses.
+This was the place where God presented the miraculous through Moses.
 Rather than longing for Egypt, or God, they were longing for familiarity.
-For control, wishing they had a grip of God’s Eternal Lordship over their present and temporary circumstance.
+For control, they wish they had a grip of God’s Eternal Lordship over their present and temporary circumstance.

 Some days it’s almost hard to detect because I’ve covered that pride with “good intent.”
 My own addictions are like the bar I was trying to grip so tightly.
-For my life, for my safety and for solace.
+For my life, for my safety, and for solace.
 It was the safety net that I needed to remain underneath me when all else failed.
 When I say all else, I really mean God.

 Addictions are words we occasionally like to flippantly use as a replacement word for sin.
 Addiction almost has a ring to it, a nicer tune that makes us seem more like the victim than anything else.
-I must reiterate that addictions seem to perfectly land on the platform of our wicked hearts, upstaging all other truth.
+I must reiterate that addictions seem to perfectly land on the platform of our wicked hearts, upstaging all other truths.

-Our Sin does not Love Us
+Our Sin Does not Love Us

 Our sin does not love us.
 Our sin requires us to sacrifice ourselves.
 Our families, our health, our mental sanity, our emotions.
 It asks much of us because it does not give, it only takes.
 Robs and steals. we need to be set free from sin!
 Once again, God delivers.